Yannick H.,

 Let’s start with the facts:

-80% of your employees use Shadow IT.
+80% of your employees use shadow IT.
 Not just a few rebels in the marketing department.
 Four out of five.

 (Source: Gartner/NinjaOne Research 2024)